 Need an ice-cream stop?
 There are a couple of options if you trek up Thompson Avenue.

 In 2018 a group called Save Our Beaches is fighting a proposal to build a large car ferry terminal on the beach between the yacht club and Mussel Rocks. http://www.basscoast.vic.gov.au/carferry

-You can get buses here to the Island.
+You can get buses here (behind council buildings) to the Island and to Melbourne.
 Click bus icon for more information.